matt-harvey/tabulo/README.md

 | 50000000 | 10000000 |
 ```

-But it is also `Enumerable`, so you can process it one row at a time:
+But it is also `Enumerable`, so you can process one row at a time:

 ```ruby
 table.each do |row|